Guzzter/getting-started/docs/tutorial/using-bind-mounts/index.md

         node:12-alpine `
         sh -c "yarn install && yarn run dev"
     ```

+    If you are using Windows Command Line then use this command.

+    ```cmd
+    docker run -dp 3000:3000 -w /app -v "%cd%:/app" node:12-alpine sh -c "yarn install && yarn run dev"
+    ```

     - `-dp 3000:3000` - same as before.
 Run in detached (background) mode and create a port mapping
     - `-w /app` - sets the container's present working directory where the command will run from